 Conservation and Open Space

-Aliso and Wood Canyons Wilderness Parks - over 4,500 acres of open space and over 30 miles of trails - came from the development of the Moulton Ranch.
+Aliso and Wood Canyons Wilderness Park - over 4,500 acres of open space and over 30 miles of trails - came from the development of the Moulton Ranch.
 Including additional open space dedicated by cities that succeeded the Moulton Ranch, (Laguna Niguel, Laguna Woods, Laguna Hills, Laguna Beach, Dana Point and Aliso Viejo) approximately 25% of the former 22,000 acre Moulton ranch has been preserved as open space for all to enjoy.

 Taking it a step further, in 2013 Louise Hanson (daughter to Lewis and Nellie Gail Moulton) agreed to place her 14,000 acre cattle ranch near Santa Barbara under a conservation easement with the California Rangeland Trust.
 The easement protects critical habitat and ensures the ranch will stay open range forever, never to be developed.
 The Moulton family still owns and operates the ranch.
 In a 1994 interview, Louise Hanson said, "I think almost all ranchers are actually part of the environment; we live along with the environment.
 I mean, that’s part of our life — to preserve it and take care of it and be a part of it.”

-The Orange County Board of Supervisors recently voted to approve the creation of a Visitors Center at Aliso and Wood Canyons Wilderness Park.
+The Orange County Board of Supervisors voted in 2017 to approve the creation of a Visitors Center at Aliso and Wood Canyons Wilderness Park.
 The park’s main entrance provides a staging area for hikers, bikers and equestrians to start their journey into the park.
 The next phase of improvements to the main entry include a visitor center, restrooms and park staff offices.
 Construction is anticipated to start this fall and be complete in spring 2018.
 The Moulton Family Foundation is taking part in the visioning process with OC Parks and their consultants in order to provide first-hand historical context, materials, artifacts and imagery for the visitors center.
 We are honored to contribute to the process.